Australia at risk

 Australia’s icons at risk

 As Australians, we're justifiably proud of world-famous icons like the Great Barrier Reef, Kakadu wetlands, the Wet Tropics rainforests and the snowfields of the Australian Alps.
 Yet our hotter climate and shifting rainfall patterns threaten these natural treasures.
 Scientists warn that most of the Great Barrier Reef could be 'functionally' extinct within 50 years due to yearly coral bleaching caused by hotter oceans.
 This also threatens the reef’s $5.8 billion a year tourism industry, along with its equivalent of 63,000 full time jobs.
+The Australian Alps have warmed at a rate of 0.2°C per decade between 1962 -2001 resulting in decreased snow cover.

 The latest CSIRO reports have a lot to say on the risks to Australia from climate change.